 The learning outcomes for the programme are delivered by a range of modules across the programme.
 Students on economics programmes take a similar core in years one and two, enabling them to specialise in the final year and adapt to different programmes as their interests change.
 Teaching and learning is mainly via lectures and seminars.
 Teaching and learning strategies vary from module to module.
-Core subject specific skills are introduced and developed via ECN113 Principles of Economics and then via ECN106 Macroeconomics 1 and ECN206 Macroeconomics 2 (for the macroeconomics strand); and ECN111 Microeconomics 1, ECN214 Games and Strategies and ECN211 Microeconomics 2 (for the microeconomics strand).
-Mathematical competence is developed via the Mathematical Methods in Economics and Finance modules, while statistical competence is developed via ECN121 Statistical Methods in Economics, ECN224 Econometrics 1 and ECN225 Econometrics 2.
-An intensive training in finance is achieved thanks to a rich stream of modules which include BUS138 Principles of Financial Accounting, ECN222 Financial Markets and Institutions, ECN209 International Finance and ECN226 Capital Markets I.
+Core subject specific skills are introduced and developed via ECN113 Principles of Economics and then via ECN106 Macroeconomics 1, ECN206 Macroeconomics 2 and ECN223 Selected Topics in Macroeconomics (for the macroeconomics strand); and ECN111 Microeconomics 1, ECN214 Games and Strategies and ECN211 Microeconomics 2 (for the microeconomics strand).
+Mathematical competence is developed via the Mathematical Methods in Economics and Finance module, while statistical competence is developed via ECN121 Statistical Methods in Economics, ECN224 Econometrics 1 and ECN225 Econometrics 2.
 Other modules in the programme also develop and assess core skills through lectures and seminars.